WojciechMatuszewski/bedrock-video-rag/README.md

     Notice that I can even specify the format in which to save the results.
 Pretty neat!

+    **After doing some research, I came to the conclusion that it is impossible to rename the name of the output file**.
+I can specify the s3 location, but I can't do anything about the filename.
+That sucks, as I need to create the `FILENAME.metadata.json` file for Amazon Bedrock to scope query results via filters.

+    **It looks like I will need to use AWS Lambda Function** to create the metadata file and to extract the transcripts from the AWS Transcribe results.

 - While working on similar workflow a while back, [I was executing the AWS Athena query directly](https://github.com/WojciechMatuszewski/serverless-video-transcribe-fun/blob/main/lib/serverless-transcribe-stack.ts#L343).

   - I found a blog post where [they create a _"Prepared statement"_](https://aws.amazon.com/blogs/compute/building-a-low-code-speech-you-know-counter-using-aws-step-functions/) first, then execute it in the context of a workgroup.